-Go to the Drivers section and select Configure for the Samsung driver.
+Go to the Drivers section and select Configure for the Samsung Tizen driver.

 The supported commands are listed in the Commands drop down list.

-Optionally, use the AddTV command to add an Samsung TV to the network.
+You can also use the manual AddTV command to add an Samsung TV to the network.
 Enter the TV's IP address, MAC address including colons between value pairs (for Wake On Lan), and the friendly name of the TV (your choice).

 Soon, you should see a Device management popup on the TV.
 Accept the connection from "Allonis" using the TV remote control device.